Reddit's sending GameStop to the moon. It'll eventually crash

 These worlds have overlapped as well.
 Fans of Korean pop groups, known as K-pop stans, post floods of tweets about their favorite stars to overwhelm racist hashtags on Twitter.
 And TikTokers banded together in attempts to confuse President Donald Trump's reelection campaign.

 Now emboldened Reddit communities are talking about taking on other companies that Wall Street is broadly betting against.
 The Reddit crowd is already attempting to push up BlackBerry, the once-popular handset maker that now focuses primarily on selling business software.
 And Redditors are also targeting the struggling movie chain AMC, pushing its stock from hovering around $2 per share to more than $8 in after-hours trading.
-By Wednesday afternoon it closed at $19.90 per share before dropping to $12.75
+By Wednesday afternoon it closed at $19.90 per share before dropping to $12.75.
+On Thursday, it fell even further, to $8.63 per share.

-The Reddit community's actions have had such an impact that TD Ameritrade took the extraordinary step of limiting share trading on Game Stop and AMC stocks, "out of an abundance of caution amid unprecedented market conditions."
+The Reddit community's actions have had such an impact that TD Ameritrade took the extraordinary step earlier this week to limit share trading on Game Stop and AMC stocks, "out of an abundance of caution amid unprecedented market conditions."
 Nasdaq as well warned that it will halt trading on stocks it thinks are being manipulated by social media.

 But when the memes stop and the excitement goes away, GameStop will go back to being that struggling video game retailer at a time when gaming is increasingly moving toward streaming and the idea of stepping into a physical store is still a nerve-wracking prospect during a pandemic.
 At that point, stock analysts say, whoever's left holding shares will see their value evaporate.